M507/VeloTheHelo/README.md

 #### Individual Testing

 Benefits for developers:
+- Allows you to find which ones hangs forever
 - Clearer error messages for the specific artifact
 - Easier to debug and trace issues
 - Lets you focus on one artifact's behavior at a time